Understanding your payslip

 Some employers put running totals of tax and deductions on your payslip.
 These are particularly useful for keeping track of your total student loan repayments.

 Find out more about Repaying student loans

 12. Court orders and child maintenance

 A court can order deductions directly from your pay, for example for unpaid fines or for debt repayments to be handed to your creditors.
-The Child Support Agency can also ask for a Deduction from Earnings Order (DEOs) for the maintenance of a child.
+The Child Support Agency (CSA) or Child Maintenance Service can also ask for a Deduction from Earnings Order (DEOs) for the maintenance of a child.
 Where these orders are made for deductions, the employer can, if they choose to, take an additional £1 as an administration fee.
 This fee can only be charged if a deduction or partial deduction has actually been made.
 Employers often waive the fee, but where it is deducted, it must be shown separately on the payslip with a description.